-When the age-old question of “what’s for dinner” comes about, and when you’re bored with the same meals over and over, I’ve got your answer.
-Shrimp Picatta.
+When the age-old question of “what’s for dinner” comes about, and when you’re bored with the same meals over and over, I’ve got your answer: Shrimp Piccata.

 up close shrimp in picatta sauce

-If you’ve never had picatta sauce before, it’s a bright butter sauce with a punch of acidity from lemon juice and white wine, with brininess from capers.
-If your tastebuds love brine and acid and brightness, this is the dish for you.
+If you’ve never had piccata sauce before, it’s a bright butter sauce with a punch of acidity from lemon juice and white wine, with brininess from capers.
+If your tastebuds love brine, acid, and brightness, this is the dish for you.

-Here’s a run down of the other ingredients you’ll need to make the sauce, and well, obviously the shrimp that’s going in it.
+Here’s an overview of the other ingredients you’ll need to make the sauce, and well, obviously the shrimp that’s going in it.

 • Shrimp – peeled and deveined shrimp make life easy.
-They can be tailless, too, to make life the easiest, but I personally like the tails on.
+You can also get them without the tail, too.

 • Shallot – a sweet, mild member of the onion family, it creates a lovely base for the sauce.

-• Garlic – can’t have a sauce without garlic.
+• Garlic – what’s a sauce recipe without garlic?
+I have no idea.

 • White Wine – the base of the sauce.
 In a pinch, you can substitute stock.